tvanslyke/raspberry-pi-avr-tools/README.md

 These scripts can be use to install the necessary tools for cross-platform AVR development on the Raspberry Pi.

 ## `install.sh`
 This script installs `avrdude`, `arduino`, `avr-gcc-8.2`, `avr-binutils-2.31`, and `avr-libc-2.0.0`.  `avr-gcc-8.2`, `avr-binutils-2.31`, and `avr-libc-2.0.0` are compiled from source and will take a fairly long time to build.  `avr-gcc-8.2` in particular will take the longest.
-You'll need to your `sudo` password at several points during the process.
+You'll need to enter your `sudo` password at several points during the process.

 This script only needs to be run once.